Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-thing.md

 Starting at 10th level, you know the [[Dream]] spell and you always have it prepared.
 When you cast this spell, if you are the messenger and choose to appear terrifying to the target, you can target a number of additional creatures equal to your Charisma modifier (minimum of 1).

 # Earth Shaper
 Starting at 14th level, you know the [[Move Earth]] spell and you can cast it without expending a spell slot.
 Once you do so, you can't do it again until you finish a short or long rest.
-When you reshape dirt, sand, or clay using this spell, the transformation occurs within 1 round, resolving at the start of your next turn.
+When you reshape dirt, sand, or clay using this spell, the transformation occurs within 1 round, resolving at the start of your next turn, at which point you can choose another area to affect within range.